PRESS DIGEST-Canada - June 12

-June 12 The following are the top stories from selected Canadian newspapers.
+June 12 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** Home Trust Co, the main operating subsidiary of troubled alternative mortgage lender Home Capital Group Inc, is beefing up its anti-money-laundering controls under orders from Canada's banking regulator. tgam.ca/2rhM9LR